Kea 2.7.5

 Fuzzing with Configuration Files

 No changes were required to Kea source code to fuzz configuration files.
 In fact, other than compiling with afl-clang++ and installing the resultant executable, no other steps are required.
-In particular, there is no need to use the "--enable-fuzz" switch in the configuration command line (although doing so will not cause any problems).
+In particular, there is no need to use the "--enable-fuzzing" switch in the configuration command line (although doing so will not cause any problems).

 Changes Required for Multi-Threaded Kea